Stevolisis/PreReq_Steven_RiseIn/README.md

 This project interacts with the WBA program using Solana's Anchor framework.
 Here's an overview of what each file does:

 - **enroll.ts**: This is the main script that connects to the Solana Devnet and submits your GitHub account to the WBA program, proving that you've completed the course prerequisites.
-- **programs/wba_prereq.ts**: Contains the TypeScript definition of the program's IDL.
-It defines the structure of the WBA program and its functions.
+- **programs/Turbin3_prereq.ts**: Contains the TypeScript definition of the program's IDL.
+It defines the structure of the Turbin3_prereq program and its functions.
 - **wallet.json**: Contains the private key of your Solana wallet.
 This file is used to sign transactions.
 - **tsconfig.json**: Contains TypeScript configuration settings, including enabling JSON module resolution.